 - other purposes as authorised or required by law (e.g. to prevent a threat to life, health or safety, or to enforce our legal rights)

 - we may monitor or record telephone calls for security purposes, to improve the quality of services that we provide to you.
 In the issue of a dispute or complaint we may use these telephones calls to help clarify said dispute

 Where permitted by GDPR, we may use your personal information to send you targeted marketing activities relating to our products and services (and those of third parties) that we think may interest you, unless you have requested not to receive such information.
 These may include, but are not limited to, mail outs, electronic marketing and notifications as described below, and telephone calls).
 We will only use your personal information to send electronic marketing materials to you (including e-newsletters, email and SMS,) if you have opted-in to receive them.

 Should you no longer wish to receive promotional/marketing material from us, participate in market research or receive other types of communication from us, please refer to the “Contact” section below.
 You can unsubscribe from receiving electronic marketing materials by following the unsubscribe prompt in your email and SMS.
 Please also see the “Your rights” section of this Notice to learn about your ability, at any time, to opt out or limit the use of your browsing behaviour for online behavioural advertising purposes.

 We do not and will not sell your personal information.
-We will only disclose your personal information to third parties in the ways set out in this Notice and, in particular, as set out below, and in accordance with GDPR.
+We will only disclose your personal information to third parties in the ways set out in this Notice and as set out below, and in accordance with GDPR.
 Note that, in this Notice, where we say “disclose”, this includes to transfer, share (including verbally and in writing), send, or otherwise make available or accessible your personal information to another person or entity.